-- Explore the islands of Indonesia by boat and on foot.
+- Explore the most impressive islands of Indonesia by boat and on foot.

-- Visit tiny communities, meet healers, and learn to cook and make ikat.
+- Visit tiny communities, meet healers, and learn to cook some of the most important dishes in Indonesia.

 - Take part in a local cleansing ritual.